- 1. Is your building handicap accessible?

 - 4. Do you have parking?

 - There is no free parking available at the Center.
 Metered parking is available on the street.
-Discounted parking is available at the Boston Common Parking Garage (located at Zero Charles St, below the Boston Common Park) on Saturdays all day and on week days after 4pm for $10.
+Discounted parking is available at the Boston Common Parking Garage (located at Zero Charles St, below the Boston Common Park) on Saturdays, all day, and on weekdays after 4 pm for $12.
 Buy your discounted ticket at our reception desk.

 - 5. What's the story of your building?